Closing your practice

 Deal with client monies

 You should endeavour to deal with all client money by, for instance, sending money to clients or others, paying counsel, and billing for your outstanding costs.
-Any withdrawals must be in accordance with rules 5.1 to 5.3 of the Accounts Rules.
+Any withdrawals must be in accordance with rules the SRA Accounts Rules.

-You must deal promptly with any monies remaining in the client account, or received after your practice closes, in accordance with rule 2.5 of the Accounts Rules.
+You must also deal promptly with any monies remaining in the client account, or received after your practice closes.